You are using Microsoft Internet Explorer browser to schedule a Lotus Sametime Meeting and receive the following error:

 "A "name" (Net, Host, Gateway, or Domain name) is a text string up to 24 characters drawn from the alphabet (A-Z), digits (0-9), minus sign (-), and period (.).
 Note that periods are only allowed when they serve to delimit components of "domain style names".
 (See RFC-921, "Domain Name System Implementation Schedule", for background).
 No blank or space characters are permitted as part of a name.
 No distinction is made between upper and lower case.

 Refer to Microsoft Support Articles 316112 and 149044 for more information about how Internet Explorer handles cookies.

 You can use any one of the following workarounds:

 - Change the fully qualified host name of the server so that it is compliant with the naming conventions defined in RFC 952.

 - Create a URL/Redirection document so that users are redirected to servername.domain.com instead of server_name.domain.com.

 - Change session authentication on the Server document's Internet Protocols tab/Domino Web Engine tab to Disabled.
-Because the Sametime Web Administration Tool requires Web SSO to be set to enabled (Single-Server or Multi-Server), you will need to implement a workaround as documented in "Sametime: Unable to Administer the Server when Web SSO is Disabled" (#1090310 ).
+Because the Sametime Web Administration Tool requires Web SSO to be set to enabled (Single-Server or Multi-Server), a workaround is to open Domino Web Administration (webadmin.nsf) first, and then in the same browser session, go to Sametime Web Administration.